arun406/aktimetrix/README.md

 ## Development

-Developers can bootstrap the development of business process monitoring system development with aktimetrix framework by following below steps.
+Lets create a headless [No UI] reference business monitoring application for e-commerce domain with aktimetrix framework and call it as *_E-Buzz_Monitor*_.
+E-Buzz_Monitor aim is to monitor each order placed by any customer in e-commerce website.
+E-Buzz_Monitor will be placed outside the business application(e-commerce website) and subsribes to the events published by the e-commerce website.

+For monitoring the orders life cycle, lets breakdown the application into 4 microservices.
+Each microservice will perform certain functionalities.

+1. Processor -- Subscribes to the business events and publishes the process and step events.
+2. Meter    -- Subscribes to step events and generate the planned measurement events.
+3. Planner  -- Subscribes to process and measurment events and publish the plan events.
+4. Monitor  -- Subscribes to the business events and update the status of process and steps.

-Reference Application Architecture is given below:
+Our e-commerce business monitoring application architecture is given below:

 ![reference-architecture](./img/aktimetrix_reference_product.jpeg)

 As shown above, A reference product for business processing application can we defined with event-driven microservices for monitoring a business entity.
 Product will contain 3 micro services.
-1. Processor -- Subscribes to the business events and publishes the process and step events.
-2. Meter    -- Subscribes to step events and generate the planned measurement events.
-3. Planner  -- Subscribes to process and measurment events and publish the plan events.

 The above microservice components uses a common messaging system for publishing and consuming external and internal events.